 - Pin baste the main sections of the garment with the wrong sides together (WST).
 You want to pin the darts, shoulder seams, side seams, and sleeves so that they are on the outside of your body.
 This will allow you to mark any final adjustments to the wrong side (WS) of the garment.

 - Try on the garment and pin fit both SS to the contours of your body and fine-tune the fit at the shoulders and the bust area.

 - Commit!
 Sew your garment.

 Cons: (1) Tissue paper is not fabric and it is rather fragile.
-(I like to duplicate my sewing pattern using Pellon 830 Tracing Cloth.
-See the image above.)
-(2) Plus, if you have asymmetries, you may not be able to get away with just fitting the RS of your body.
+(2) If you have asymmetries, you may not be able to get away with just fitting the RS of your body.

 That’s it.
 These are the three ways to approach pattern adjustments that I am aware of…